Carmen Dessauer

 Department of Integrative Biology and Pharmacology

 The enzyme adenylyl cyclase synthesizes the intracellular second messenger cyclic AMP, which plays a key role in functions ranging from control of heart rate and force of contraction to learning and memory.
-Many hormones and drugs mediate their actions by binding to G protein-coupled receptors that regulate cAMP production.
-Our laboratory is using biochemical, molecular, and cellular techniques, including live-cell imaging, FRET, and FLIM to understand the complex regulation of adenylyl cyclase by heterotrimeric GTP-binding proteins and regulators of G protein signaling (RGS proteins).
+Many hormones and drugs mediate their actions by binding to G protein-coupled receptors that regulate cAMP production, including opioids.
+Our laboratory is using biochemical, molecular, and cellular techniques, including live-cell imaging, FRET, and FLIM to understand the complex regulation of adenylyl cyclase by heterotrimeric GTP-binding proteins and other cellular regulators.
+A major question in the laboratory is how the fidelity of signaling is maintained within a cell.
+Cyclic AMP is a small diffusible molecule, yet many hormones stimulate cAMP production but elicit different biological responses.

 McGovern Medical School Faculty